 Everyone wants their site to be easy to find.
 To achieve that, you can promote your posts, share links or improve your site SEO (Search Engine Optimization).
 The key to SEO is understanding how search engines view your website.
 This post will focus on optimizing your images to help your site rank better.

 Titling Images for SEO

-Use the right file names
+The right file names

 To help your images rank well, it’s important to save images using file names Google can understand.
 Google can’t actually “see” your images unless you are saving them using file names that accurately describe what each image is about.
 For example, if you were saving this cute pug dog image for your blog…

 Be sure to remember the keyword you are trying to rank for and use that at the beginning of the file name.
 In this example, the main keyword is “pug dog,” so it was placed at the beginning of the file name to help this image have a better chance of pulling up when someone enters “pug dog” into a search engine.

 How to add alt text to images in Blogger:

 First, upload an image to a post or page.
 Then click on it (#1) and choose the cogwheel icon (#2) from the image tools panel.